Charlie Brueckman

-Charles William Brueckman (born November 23, 1935) is a former American professional football player who was an offensive lineman.
-He played in the National Football League (NFL) for the Washington Redskins and for the Los Angeles Chargers of the American Football League (AFL).
+Charles William Brueckman (November 23, 1935 – July 20, 2026) was an American professional football player who was a linebacker in the National Football League (NFL) with the Washington Redskins and in the American Football League (AFL) with the Los Angeles Chargers.
 He played college football for the Pittsburgh Panthers and was selected in the ninth round of the 1957 NFL draft.
+Brueckman died on July 20, 2026, at the age of 90.